NeuripsCreativityWorkshop/2022/index.md

 ## Call for Submissions

 We invite submissions in the form of papers and/or artwork.
-Deadline for submissions is Monday 19 Sept 11:59pm (anywhere on earth).
+Deadline for submissions is ~~Monday 19 Sept~~ Extended!
+Monday Sept 26 (11:59pm, anywhere on earth)

 ### To Submit a Paper